moviro-hub/OpenSourceRoutingMachine.jl/README.md

 # OpenSourceRoutingMachine.jl

-A thin Julia wrapper for OSRM (Open Source Routing Machine), a high-performance tool for route planning in road networks and related tasks.
+A thin Julia wrapper for OSRM (Open Source Routing Machine), a high-performance tool for route planning in road networks.

 ## Modules

-The structure of the package is as follows.
+The package structure consists of a core module and service submodules.

-A core module `OpenSourceRoutingMachine` provides the constructor `OSRM` for creating an OSRM instance and setter & getter functions for basic configuration.
+The core module `OpenSourceRoutingMachine` provides the constructor `OSRM` for creating an OSRM instance and setter and getter functions for basic configuration.

 The rest of the functionality is organized in submodules.
 The submodules have the following scope:

-- **Graph module**: Builds OSRM graphs from OpenStreetMap data.
+- **Graph module**: Builds OSRM graphs from OpenStreetMap data
-- **Nearest module**: Finds the nearest road segment to a given position.
+- **Nearest**: Find the nearest waypoint in a road network for a given position
-- **Route module**: Finds the route between waypoints.
+- **Route**: Find a route between waypoints containing detailed information
+- **Table**: Find distance/duration matrices between multiple source and destination waypoints
-- **Match module**: Maps noisy GPS traces to a road network.
+- **Match**: Find a route by map matching noisy GPS traces to a road network
-- **Table module**: Computes travel matrices between multiple waypoint pairs.
-- **Trip module**: Solves traveling salesman problems.
+- **Trip**: Find a route by solving the traveling salesman problem
-- **Tile module**: Generates road network vector tiles (PBF format).
+- **Tile**: Retrieve road network geometry as vector tiles

-All modules expose the full configuration and parameter handling API of OSRM through setter & getter functions, providing fine-grained control over query behavior.
+All modules expose the full configuration and parameter handling API of OSRM through setter and getter functions, providing fine-grained control over query behavior.
-Except for the output format, which is restricted to `flatbuffers`.
+The output format is restricted to FlatBuffers for all modules except the Tile module.
+The Tile module returns road network geometry in MVT format.

 ## Installation